hessnd/nickhess-site/README.md

 # New Personal Site
-My site needed updating and I wanted to learn something new so I am building this using Next.JS
+My site needs updating and I want to learn something new so I am building this using Next.JS